nrkno/sofie-core/packages/documentation/docs/for-developers/device-integrations/tsr-api.md

 ## State and commands

 The second part is where the bulk of the work happens.
 First your implementation for `convertTimelineStateToDeviceState` will be called with a Timeline State and the mappings for your integration.
 You are ought to return a "Device State" here which is an object representing the state of your device as inferred from the Timeline State and mappings.
-Then the next implementation is  of the `diffStates` mathod, which will be called with 2 Device States as you've generated them earlier.
-The purpose of this method is to generate commands to transition from Device State A to Device State B. Hence it is called a "diff".
+Then the next implementation is  of the `diffStates` method, which will be called with 2 Device States as you've generated them earlier.
+The purpose of this method is to generate commands such that a state change from Device State A to Device State B can be executed.
+Hence it is called a "diff".
 The last important method here is `sendCommand` which will be called with the commands you've generated earlier when the TSR wants to transitition from State A to State B.

-The last thing to implement is the `actions` property.
-You can leave it as an empty object initially or read more about it in ....
+Another thing to implement is the `actions` property.
+You can leave it as an empty object initially or read more about it in [TSR Actions](./tsr-actions.md).

 ## Logging and emitting events